bcmichael/RNMR-Docs/docs/command/full_command.md

 frequency  value xval is reported to the user as an informational message.
 Note that xval need not lie within the current display limits, as set and displayed by the `LIM` command.

+# K
+---
+## KEYARG
+Declare names of macro keyword arguments

+Category: Arguments

+Format: `KEYARG` nam...

+Defaults: none

+Description:
+`KEYARG` is used to declare the names of the keyword arguments passed to a macro.
+Keywords are passed to macros much like qualifiers are passed to RNMR commands.
+For example:

+    TEMP /A=2 /B

+calls macro TEMP and passes two keyword arguments A and B and a value of 2 for argument A. This will create the following local arguments within macro TEMP.

+- A=2
+- B=''
+- KEY$1='/VAR=2'
+- KEY$2='/B'

+Calling `KEYARG A B` within TEMP will delete KEY$1 and KEY$2 and leave A and B untouched.

 # L
 ---
 ## LB